GOP’s lackluster fundraising spurs post-election infighting

 Republicans also found themselves playing defense in states that weren’t ultimately competitive.

 A similar situation played out in North Carolina, where the McConnell-aligned super PAC was responsible for 82% of the Republican advertising spending during the same period.
-GOP Rep. Ted Budd won by over 3% of the vote.
+GOP Rep. Ted Budd won his Senate race by over 3% of the vote.

 But money woes weren’t the only complicating factor.

 Donald Trump elevated a series of untested, first-time candidates.
-They included Masters, Vance and former NFL star Herschel Walker, whose complicated backstory includes threats of violence against his ex-wife, false claims of business success and allegations that he twice pressured a girlfriend to get an abortion, which Walker denies.
+They included Masters, Vance and former NFL star Herschel Walker, whose complicated backstory includes threats of violence against his ex-wife, false claims of business success and allegations that he pressured two girlfriends to get abortions, which Walker denies.
 Then there was Oz, who moved to Pennsylvania to seek the seat and also secured Trump’s endorsement, but was pilloried by Democrats as an out-of-touch carpetbagger.

 The former president gave them his endorsement, but he was parsimonious when it came to sharing some of the more than $100 million he’s amassed in a committee designed to help other candidates.
 He ended up spending about $15 million on ads across five Senate races, records show.